“If size matters, then it doesn’t get any smaller than the HP DeskJet 3755.”

 There’s that old saying that “bigger is better,” but everyone knows that’s not always a given.
-Sometimes the opposite is true.
+Sometimes the opposite is true for some of the best printers.
 That’s the case for Hewlett Packard’s diminutive (for a printer, at least) DeskJet 3755 ($70 MSRP).

 The Wi-Fi-enabled 3755 isn’t the fastest, nor is it the quietest inkjet all-in-one (AIO) printer on the market.
 But it is the smallest multifunction unit that you can currently buy, according to HP, and that will sway a lot of consumers, particularly those who don’t like big computing peripherals taking up space.